Cloudera Manager API

 Redacting Sensitive Information from the Exported Configuration

-- Log in the Cloudera Manager server host.
+to restore the configuration of your cluster due to the redacted information.- Log in the Cloudera Manager server host.

 - Edit the /etc/default/cloudera-scm-server file by adding the following property (separate each property with a space) to the line that begins with